mnru/VBA-Module-Import-Export/README.md

 * works for excel macro file only.
 * before compose,lfs are converted to crlfs in the source file.
 * there is a constant isFixedMode in scripts
-    * When isFixedMode is true, suppose location of files and folder definite and works silently,
+    * When isFixedMode is true, suppose location of files and folders are definite and works silently,
-    * When isFixedMode  is false ,the dialog open and ask files and folder location.
+    * When isFixedMode  is false ,the dialog open and ask the location of target macrofile or source folder.
     * Scripts Fix_xxxx and xxxx are almost all same but constant isFixedMode.

 ## When isFixedMode  is True